SohrabMaleki/SohrabMaleki.github.io/_pages/talks.md

 ## Kinetic Theory
 <i>Kinetic Theory</i> is a study circle that has covered topics on the Kinetic Theory in an intensive series of online sessions presented by me.
-* [Here](https://sohrabmaleki.github.io/talks/kt1/) you can find the contents of first session covering Maxwell-Boltzmann distribution and elementary kinetic theory.
+* [Here](https://sohrabmaleki.github.io/talks/kt1/) you can find the contents of 1'st session covering Maxwell-Boltzmann distribution and elementary kinetic theory.
-* [Here](https://sohrabmaleki.github.io/talks/kt2/) you can find the contents of first session covering the Transport Phenomena which completes the elementary kinetic theory.
+* [Here](https://sohrabmaleki.github.io/talks/kt2/) you can find the contents of 2'nd session covering the Transport Phenomena which completes the elementary kinetic theory.